 Common Questions About Arthritis

 Warning signs of arthritis are mostly found in the joints: pain, swelling, stiffness, and tenderness, and especially if the use of the joint was minimal.
-Fatigue and loss of joint are major signs of rheumatoid arthritis.
+Fatigue and loss of joints are major signs of rheumatoid arthritis.

 Arthritis often starts in the wrists, knuckles, and fingers of the hand as well as the knees and ankles.